dfimerel/dfimerel.github.io/aboutme.md

 subtitle: A little bit about me
 ---

-I am currently a post-doctoral fellow at IRIBHM of the Universite Libre de Bruxelles, working actively on identifying genetic changes in breast cancer.
-I have finished my PhD in Bioinformatics and Computational Biology at the same institute.
+I am currently a bioinformatics post-doctoral fellow at Institut Jules Bordet (in Brussels), working on understanding the biology of breast cancer!
+I am part of the Breast Cancer Translational Research Laboratory J.C.
+Heuson, a diverse and exciting group of scientists and medical doctors.

 ## My research interests